Defending Vulnerable Populations Project

 If you are a CLINIC affiliate or non-profit attorney interested in participating, please contact Defending Vulnerable Populations Project Assistant, Katherine Montanez-Montes at firstname.lastname@example.org.

 This webinar covered some best practices in informing your client communities about exposure to enforcement, protection against enforcement, and potential eligibility for immigration benefits.
 It addressed: current enforcement priorities (as of 3/13/17); what to cover in a Know Your Rights presentation and how to cover it; what materials to distribute; the potential integration of self-screening or onsite screening by legal providers; and safety planning information.

-Learn about what makes Maryland different and unique when it comes to contingency planning.
-Those participating in this webinar will learn how to properly advise resident Maryland families facing potential family separation and what measures they should take to care for their children.
-The webinar will consider custody, guardianship, powers of attorney and kinship care affidavits.
-Ethical issues will also be discussed.
+Learn about what makes Maryland unique when it comes to contingency planning.
+Those participating in this webinar will learn how to properly advise resident Maryland families who are facing potential family separation and what measures they should take to care for their children.
+It considers custody, guardianship, powers of attorney and kinship care affidavits.
+Ethical issues will also are discussed.
 Featured speakers are Maryland attorneys Van Doan, Jon Greene, and Michael Stelmack.

 CLINIC, along with Public Counsel, filed this amicus brief on March 7, 2016 in Doe v.
 Sessions before the United States Court of Appeals for the Eighth Circuit.
 This brief provided the court with a framework, drawn from our experience working with young asylum-seekers, to decide whether the coerced actions of a child can trigger the "serious nonpolitical crime" bar to asylum.

 Since 2014, the Executive Office for Immigration Review docketing priorities have included unaccompanied minors and adults with children who were released at the border or from family detention.